Robert Towne: Later career

-A project Towne had long sought to bring to the screen came to fruition in 2006 with Ask the Dust, a romantic period piece set in Los Angeles based on the acclaimed novel by John Fante and starring Colin Farrell and Salma Hayek.
+A project Towne had long sought to bring to the screen came to fruition in 2006 with Ask the Dust, a romantic period piece set in Los Angeles based on the novel by John Fante and starring Colin Farrell and Salma Hayek.
 Towne had found the novel decades earlier during his research for Chinatown, as he was looking for authentic descriptions of 1930s Los Angeles.
 He enjoyed the book, considering it "the best book about Los Angeles ever written", and arranged a meeting with Fante, himself a screenwriter.
 As a result of that meeting, Towne was granted the screen rights to the novel.
 The rights eventually lapsed, and the new owner was Mel Brooks.
 In 1993, Towne wrote the script for free in exchange for the chance to direct the film.
+Tom Cruise (with Paula Wagner and Cruise/Wagner Productions) served as one of the film's producers.
 Ask the Dust received mixed reviews and failed at the box office.
 The film was entered into the 28th Moscow International Film Festival.

-Towne has framed several of his signature films as elaborate melodramas.
+Towne framed several of his signature films as elaborate melodramas.
 He told The New York Times "I think melodrama is always a splendid occasion to entertain an audience and say things you want to say without rubbing their noses in it.
 With melodrama, as in dreams, you're always flirting with the disparity between appearance and reality, which is a great deal of fun.
 And that's also not unrelated to my perception of my life working in Hollywood, where you're always wondering, 'What does that guy really mean?'"

 In 2006, Towne was the subject of artist Sarah Morris's film, Robert Towne.
 Morris describes him as an “elliptical figure” whose career exemplifies a certain characteristic mode of working in the film industry, marked by collaboration, shared or changing roles.
-Morris's 19744 sqft painting installation in the lobby of the Lever House in Manhattan, commissioned by the Public Art Fund, was also titled "Robert Towne".
+Morris's 19744 sqft painting installation in the entryway to the Lever House in Manhattan, commissioned by the Public Art Fund, was also titled "Robert Towne".

 Return to television

-In the 2010s, Towne returned to television, working as a consulting producer on Mad Men and writing two episodes of Welcome to the Basement.
+In the 2010s, Towne returned to television, working as a consulting producer on Mad Men.

+In 2019, Towne began co-writing, with David Fincher, a Netflix prequel miniseries based on Chinatown character J. J. Gittes, with Fincher serving as showrunner.
+By June 2024, a week before his death, Towne confirmed that the script for each episode had been completed.